ariebovenberg/pdfje/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can also apply multiple styles to various parts of a single paragraph,
-by passing several strings and/or :class:`~pdfje.Span` instances to the constructor:
+by passing several strings and/or :class:`~pdfje.style.Span` instances to the constructor:

 .. code-block:: python

-   from pdfje import Span
+   from pdfje.style import Span
    chapter_one = Paragraph(
        [
            "It was a ",